Sinaptik-AI/pandas-ai/extensions/ee/connectors/oracle/README.md

-# Oracle Extension for PandasAI
+# Oracle Extension for PandaAI

-This extension integrates Oracle connectors with PandasAI, providing support for Oracle.
+This extension integrates Oracle connectors with PandaAI, providing support for Oracle.

 ## Installation